dracero/RAG_Sonido/README.md

 ### With Qdrant (RAG Mode)
 - PDFs are split into chunks and stored in Qdrant vector database
-- Each chunk is embedded using Google's `text-embedding-004` model
+- Each chunk is embedded using Google's `text-embedding-004` model (768 dimensions)
+- **Real-time semantic search**: When you ask a question, the system:
+  1. Captures your speech transcription
-- When you ask questions, semantic search finds the most relevant chunks
+  2. Performs semantic search in Qdrant to find the 5 most relevant chunks
+  3. Automatically sends these chunks as context to the AI
+  4. The AI answers based only on the retrieved relevant excerpts
 - Only relevant context is provided to the AI, improving accuracy and reducing token usage
 - The collection name is `RAG_Sonido`
+- Visual indicator shows Qdrant connection status in the top-left corner

 ## Installation